-A standing Outreach Task Force shall be responsible for promoting membership, coordinating the recruitment of officers, subcommittee members, and task force members.
+A standing Outreach Task Force shall be responsible for promoting membership and coordinating the recruitment of officers and subcommittee or task force members.

 A standing Communications Task Force shall be responsible for assisting the NCAC Secretary.

 Section A. Bylaws Subcommittee